Dodgers vs. Giants Player Props Betting Odds

 Estrada Stats

-- Thairo Estrada has 69 hits with 15 doubles, a triple, nine home runs, 12 walks and 27 RBI.
-He's also stolen 15 bases.
+- Thairo Estrada has collected 70 hits with 15 doubles, a triple, nine home runs and 12 walks.
+He has driven in 28 runs with 16 stolen bases.

-- Estrada takes a two-game streak with at least one hit into this matchup.
-In his last five games he is hitting .273 with two home runs, a walk and seven RBI.
+- Estrada takes a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .318 with two home runs, a walk and eight RBI.

 Estrada Recent Games